 - People can fill out the Census online, via mail, or on the phone.
 The online version offers the questionnaire in 59 languages, including Spanish.

-There are ongoing legal challenges related to the Census, so it’s important that you fill it out as soon as possible and before October 31, 2020.
+There are ongoing legal challenges related to the Census, so it’s important that you fill it out as soon as possible.
 If you’ve already filled out the Census, reach out to your friends and family and encourage them to fill it out and be counted.

 If you have any questions about the Census, call NALEO Educational Fund’s toll-free bilingual Census hotline at 877-EL-CENSO (877-352-3676).